burna680/portfolio-resume/content/_index.md

       biography:
         # Customize the style of your biography text
         style: 'text-align: justify; font-size: 0.8em;'
+  # - block: collection
+  #   id: projects
+  #   content:
+  #     title: Projects
+  #     subtitle: A subtitle
+  #     text: Add any **markdown** formatted content here - text, images, videos, galleries - and even HTML code!
+  #     # Display content from the `content/post/` folder
+  #     filters:
+  #       folders:
+  #         - project
+  #   design:
+  #     # Choose how many columns the section has.
+Valid values: '1' or '2'.
+  #     columns: '1'
+  #     # Choose your content listing view - here we use the `showcase` view
+  #     view: card
+  #     # For the Showcase view, do you want to flip alternate rows?
+  #     flip_alt_rows: true
+  - block: collection
+    id: projects
+    content:
+      title: Projects
+      subtitle: ''
+      text: ''
+      # Choose how many pages you would like to display (0 = all pages)
+      count: 5
+      # Filter on criteria
+      filters:
+        # The folders to display content from
+        folders:
+          - project
+      # Choose how many pages you would like to offset by
+      # Useful if you wish to show the first item in the Featured widget
+      offset: 0
+      # Field to sort by, such as Date or Title
+      sort_by: 'Date'
+      sort_ascending: false
+    design:
+      # Choose a listing view
+      view: showcase
   - block: experience
     content:
       username: admin